 Social anxiety disorder (SAD) affects 1 out of 3 adolescents between 13 and 18 years old.
-Over 19 million people across America suffer from social anxiety disorder (SAD) today.
-It is the most common anxiety disorder and third most common mental health disorder in the country.
-Social Anxiety Disorder, also known as Social Phobia, is marked by ongoing and pervasive fear of social interaction and/or situations where embarrassment might occur.
-While it is common to experience some anxiety in new social situations, individuals with social anxiety disorder feel overwhelming self-consciousness, distress, and fear of judgement in day-to-day social interactions.
+Over 19 million people across America suffer from social anxiety disorder (SAD) today, including a significant number of young adults.
+It is the most common anxiety disorder and the third most common mental health disorder in the country.
+Social Anxiety Disorder, also known as Social Phobia, is marked by an ongoing and pervasive fear of social interaction and/or situations where embarrassment might occur.
+While it is common to experience some anxiety in new social situations, individuals with social anxiety disorder feel overwhelming self-consciousness, distress, and fear of judgment in day-to-day social interactions.
 SAD prevents individuals from having normal relationships and interactions.
 It can also negatively affect normal daily activities.
-Additionally, those who suffer from SAD often experience intense worry about upcoming social situations (causing distress days or even weeks in advance).

-People with social anxiety disorder frequently avoid social interactions all together.
-This leads to diminished relationships, withdrawal and overall isolation.
-Like many other anxiety disorders, those with SAD may realize and acknowledge that their anxiety is often unreasonable or unwarranted, but still find themselves trapped in the cycle of anxiety and fear of social humiliation or embarrassment.
-Strong physical symptoms, such as nausea, trembling, sweating, or blushing, may occur in sufferers even in “normal”, everyday social situations.
+People with social anxiety disorder frequently avoid social interactions altogether.
+This leads to diminished relationships, withdrawal, and overall isolation.
+Like many other anxiety disorders, those with SAD may realize and acknowledge that their anxiety is often unreasonable or unwarranted but still find themselves trapped in the cycle of anxiety and fear of social humiliation or embarrassment.
+Strong physical symptoms, such as nausea, trembling, sweating, or blushing, may occur in sufferers even in “normal,” everyday social situations.

-If you are a parent, then it is likely you hope your child will grow up feeling self-assured and comfortable in their own skin, as these characteristics are some of the most vital when it comes to thriving socially, and thus, achieving an overall sense of wellbeing.
-Unfortunately, there are many children who mature into socially anxious teenagers.
+If you are a parent, then you likely hope your child will grow up feeling self-assured and comfortable in their own skin.
+These characteristics are some of the most vital when it comes to thriving socially and thus achieving an overall sense of well-being.
+Unfortunately, many children mature into socially anxious teenagers.
 This can happen for a variety of reasons, and there may be multiple factors that contribute to a teen’s social anxiety.

 Risk Factors

-Social anxiety disorder tends to emerge in adolescence and because of this trend, mental health professionals have explored additional risk factors for this younger population.
+Adolescents are at risk for various mental health conditions, including social anxiety disorder, ADHD, and depression.
+Social anxiety disorder tends to emerge in adolescence, and because of this trend, mental health professionals have explored additional risk factors for this younger population.

 If you notice your teenager is struggling socially, there is a chance they may be suffering from social anxiety disorder.
 Knowing the signs and symptoms of this mental health disorder is the first step in helping your teen get the necessary help.

-Every teen with social anxiety disorder will experience the same symptoms (or same severity).
-And while the symptoms can be quite significant and impair functioning in a variety of ways, social anxiety disorder is treatable.
+Teens with social anxiety disorder may also be at risk for developing other mental health challenges, such as eating disorders.
+While the symptoms can be quite significant and impair functioning in a variety of ways, social anxiety disorder is treatable.

 Treatment for a social anxiety disorder often involves psychotherapy, medication, or a combination of both.
 A treatment plan for SAD is typically based on the severity and frequency of symptoms.